 It’s the golden age for parents considering girls names ending with o.
 They’re more accepted, and more plentiful, than ever before.

 Read on for a long list of possibilities.

-Greek and Roman myth is are among the richest sources for girls names ending with O. Some of the stories are better than others, but they all share one common trait – you can’t call them nouveau.
+Greek and Roman myth is are among the richest sources for girls names ending with O. Some of the stories are better than others, but they all share one common trait – plenty of history.

 Callisto – Calista Flockhart put her name on the map, but the ends-with-o version is valid for girls, too.
 It means “most beautiful.”
 Kallisto was a Greek nymph who caught the eye of Zeus and ended up as a constellation.

 Cleo – Sometimes short for Cleopatra, the name of more than one queen of Egypt.
 Cleopatra VII was the famous one, she of the kohl eyes and Hollywood biopic.